opentimestamps/opentimestamps-client/README.md

 ## Privacy Security

-Timestamping inherently records potentially revealing metadata - the current time.
+Timestamping inherently records potentially revealing metadata: the current time.
 If you create multiple timestamps in close succession it's quite likely that an adversary will be able to link those timestmaps as related simply on the basis of when they were created; if you make use of the timestamp multiple